|Duration:||2 semesters (1 Year)|

-The first semester of the program prepares you for the co–operative work placement which takes place in the Winter semester.
-An integral component of the program, the work placement experience provides you with the opportunity to apply knowledge and skills gained in the first academic term.
-In turn, you'll acquire on–the–job knowledge and skills which will be applied to projects during the second academic term.
+The first semester of the program prepares you for the co-operative work placement which takes place in the Winter term.
+An integral component of the program, the work placement experience provides you with the opportunity to apply knowledge and skills gained in the first academic semester.
+In turn, you'll acquire on-the-job insight and learning which will be applied to projects during the second academic semester.

 Working with the Co-op Co-ordinator, you'll arrange and ultimately benefit from a meaningful work placement with an employer committed to helping you meet your learning goals.

-You should be prepared to pay approximately $750/semester for books and materials.
+You should be prepared to pay approximately $1100/semester for books and materials.

 - English proficiency at the college level.

-- Applicants will be selected on the basis of their academic credentials, work record (if applicable) and a formal assessment of writing and reading skills.
+- Applicants will be selected on the basis of their academic credentials, work record (if applicable) and attendance at a mandatory orientation session where a formal assessment of writing and reading skills will be administered.
 It is expected that applicants will be computer literate.